Sarah Elfreth: Early life and education

 Elfreth was born and raised in Barrington, New Jersey, where her stepfather worked as a locomotive engineer and her mother worked as a probation officer.
 Her grandfather served in the Korean and Vietnam wars, and later suffered from post-traumatic stress disorder.
 She is of English descent and is a descendant of Jeremiah Elfreth, who was the namesake of Elfreth's Alley in Philadelphia.

 Elfreth graduated from Haddon Heights High School in 2006, and attended Towson University on scholarship, where she served as a resident assistant, submitted a thesis on how having students participate in governing boards can make them more effective, and received a Bachelor of Arts degree in political science in 2010.
 In 2012, she earned her Master of Science degree in public policy from Johns Hopkins University, where she worked as a research assistant in the Office of Government and Community Affairs from 2010 to 2012.
 Since 2019, Elfreth has taught as an adjunct professor for Towson University's Honors College.

 Early political career

 Elfreth became active in politics while attending Towson University, when she became involved with student government and began traveling to Annapolis to lobby the Maryland General Assembly.
 She also worked as a summer intern for state senator James Rosapepe.
 In 2009, Maryland governor Martin O'Malley appointed Elfreth to be the student member of the University System Board of Regents.
 She didn't become involved with electoral politics until her senior year at Towson, after hearing a speech by former Vermont Governor Madeleine Kunin.
-She briefly served in the office of House Minority Whip Steny Hoyer before working as the Government Affairs Director at the National Aquarium of Baltimore.
+She served as a congressional intern for House Minority Whip Steny Hoyer in 2011 before working as a lobbyist for the National Aquarium and Johns Hopkins University.

 After moving to Annapolis, Elfreth became involved with local politics, becoming a member of the Ward 1 Residents Association and serving on the District 30 Democratic Club, and volunteering for the campaigns of multiple local Democratic officials.
+Before running for the Maryland Senate, she worked as a senior director for Margrave Strategies, a consulting firm founded by former Howard County Executive Kenneth Ulman.